C3Suryansu/image-recognition-with-keras-convolutional-neural-networks/index.md

 That said, depending on the type of images under analysis, it is possible to obtain respectable results with a small sample size when combined with a pretrained network.

+## Useful References

+Many thanks for reading — the link to the GitHub repository (to run this example yourself) is included at the "View on GitHub" link at the top of the page.
+There is also a YouTube tutorial available on this topic [here](https://www.youtube.com/watch?v=jnCcVohJZH0).

-Thank you for your time, and I also highly recommend the **Deep Learning with Python** guide by François Chollet - which I consulted when constructing the model for this example.
+Additionally, I highly recommend the Deep Learning with Python guide by François Chollet — which I consulted when constructing the model for this example.